LAURIE VAN WIEREN

 For more information: firstname.lastname@example.org

 Laurie Van Wieren's dance work is noted for its attention to the visual, it's wry humor, and idiosyncratic vocabulary.
 Her work considers the dancer as archivist, the stage as a visual and social landscape, and choreography as a lens to experience and distort art.

-Her work has been seen in Dancespace, DTW, Links Hall, Walker Art Center, Fabrik, Potsdam, Germany and Art of Movement Festival- Yaroslavl, Russia.
+Her work has been seen in Dancespace, DTW, Links Hall, Walker Art Center, The Southern Theater, The Ritz Theater, The Fabrik in Potsdam and Art of Movement Festival- Yaroslavl, Russia.
 She is the recipient of fellowships from McKnight, Jerome, Bush and NEA and Rockefeller Foundations.
 In 2011 she received a Sage Award for Dance, Outstanding Performance for her retrospective: Who Made These Video Tapes?

 2011 Minnesota SAGE Award for Dance Outstanding Performance

 2008 Minnesota SAGE Awards for Dance, Special Citation Recipient